turbulenz/turbulenz_engine/docs/source/turbulenz_services/notifications_api.rst

     A JavaScript object.
     Must contain a 'text' property, optionally can contain additional properties.
     This text will be used for the site notification and email, with ' in <GAME>' appended, where <GAME> is the title of your game.
-    There is a special control property 'noNotification', which if present prevents this notification sending email or appearing in the users notification panel.
-    (This can be used to send messages directly to an active game, with none of the associated email or gamesite features.)

-``recipient`` (Optional)
+``recipient``
     String.
     The Turbulenz username of the person to receive this notification.

-    Defaults to the current user's username.
+``noNotification``
+    This special control property, prevents this notification from sending email or appearing in the users notification panel.
+    (This can be used to send messages directly to an active game, with none of the associated email or gamesite features.)

 .. index::